 Before we discuss how to set up a credit bureau fraud alert, you first need to understand that there are two types of fraud alerts: an initial alert and an extended alert.

-An initial alert stays on your credit report for at least 90 days.
+An initial alert stays on your credit report for at least 90 days and some may extend up to a year.
 You can ask that a fraud alert be placed on your credit report if you suspect you have been, or are about to be, a victim of identity theft.
 This is an appropriate step to take if your wallet has been stolen or lost, or if you've been a victim of a "phishing" scam.

 When you place an initial credit bureau fraud alert on your credit report, you're entitled to one free credit report from each of the three nationwide consumer reporting companies.